pensjonatus/flash-fiction/blog/the-waitress-at-el-restaurante.md

 ---
-title: 'The Waitress at El Restaurante'
+title: The Waitress at El Restaurante
 date: '2017-01-23'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'pm-writing'
+  - pm-writing
 ---

 The waitress at El Restaurante saw a significant customer.
 He was significant,